All Dov Kruger wants from his bank is his account balance.

 Professor Kruger teaches in the Department of Electrical and Computer Engineering at Stevens Institute of Technology.
 Kruger is working on a new protocol, or method of data exchange over a computer network, called CSP.
-CSP is an acronym for Communicating Sequential Processes.
+CSP is an acronym for C++ Server Pages.
 It began as a way to make data transmission between computers and the internet faster and more efficient.
 Particularly with transactions that should be simple, like checking an account balance.

 If Kruger has his way, CSP would get you your account balance almost in the blink of an eye.
 It would share far less information, too.

 CSP would use a compiler to determine which parts of any web page contains dynamic content (i.e., data that changes, like your bank balance) and decorative content (i.e., pretty much everything else).
 The entire page would be packaged as a single .ZIP file and downloaded permanently to your secure browser.
 Whenever you load the page in your browser, CSP would tell the program on the server to send only the dynamic data.
 In your browser, that data would be combined with the zip file you downloaded to generate the full page.